 - Stronger relationships and bonds with children

 - Children will remember a happier mom.

-I know you want these things for yourself and your family.
+Above all, I know you want these things for yourself and your family.
 Implement the simple sanity-saving tips below and you will be on your way to avoiding burnout and stress.
-Get the stress relief you need so you can thrive not just survive as a stay-at-home mom.
+Get the stress relief you need so you can thrive, not just survive as a stay-at-home mom.

 15 Stress Relief Preventions And Interventions

 If you’re anything like me, you may think, “What?
 Breathe?
 How is that going to help?
 I’m breathing all day!”

 The first couple of times I did this, I’m sure I heard my lungs say, “Thank You, Shelly!”
 Controlled breathing can change things for you.
 For the better.
 If you stopped reading and started taking action with just #1, you’d see significant change.